mmrcode/library_system/README.md

 ## 📞 Support

-For technical support or feature requests, please contact the development team or refer to the main system documentation.
+For technical support or feature requests, open an issue or contact the developer.

 ---

-*This student portal represents a significant improvement in user experience, performance, and functionality while maintaining the core library management features.*
+*This LMS includes admin + student portals, request/messaging and fine systems, with a modern UI and comprehensive tests.*